-Plugging the POWER\CL module.
+Plugging the POWER_CL module.

-Being a bank-switched module, there are four 4k-blocks involved: all four banks need to be loaded using the "-16K" control string in the PLUGxx function input in ALPHA, Whether you use a copy in sRAM or it's already burned in FLASH, make sure that the four banks occupy contiguous blocks, or the PLUGxx command will not work properly.
+Being a bank-switched module, there are four 4k-blocks involved: all four banks need to be loaded using the appropriate syntax at the PLUG function prompt.
+Whether you use a copy in sRAM or it's already burned in FLASH, make sure that the four banks occupy contiguous blocks, or the PLUG command will not work properly.

-For example, assume the banks are copied into locations 0x840 to 0x843 on the V3 CL board (any other group of contiguous addresses will also work, even in V2 systems).
+For example, assume the banks are copied into locations 0x840 to 0x843 on the V3/V4 CL board (any other group of contiguous addresses will also work, even in V2 systems).
 Then this will be the syntax required to plug it in page #9: